app comparison

 Honest UK pricing rule of thumb for 2026:

 If budget is your top constraint, PlantNet is the most credible free option for UK gardeners and there is no shame in stopping there.
-For RHS members, RHS Grow is essentially included with your membership.
+And note that RHS membership does not include RHS Grow — the RHS states the app subscription is separate and available to everyone, so members who want full access pay for it like anyone else.

 Common mistakes when choosing a plant ID app in the UK